BC Housing says funding has been approved for a homelessness outreach worker for Salmon Arm, but only for one year.

 “Sometimes I think people maybe ignore or turn the other way, and don’t report when there’s some type of behaviour that’s not appropriate.
 We want to hear about it,” said Harrison.

-Wallace Richmond, who also sits on the city’s housing task force, noted the time and effort invested to improve housing and related supports in the city are paying off, with a shelter now open 24/7, the construction of 38 housing units with onsite supports, a community outreach specialist and soon, a housing outreach worker.
+Wallace Richmond, who also sits on the city’s housing task force, noted the time and effort invested to improve housing and related supports in the city are paying off, with a shelter now open 24/7, the construction of 38 housing units with onsite supports, a community outreach specialist and now soon a housing outreach worker.

 “It’s been quite an honour to watch it all unfold…,” said Wallace Richmond.
 “The system works, it just doesn’t work as fast as some people might like.”